ids-s1-21/project-ECK/README.md

 suggesting a less consistent finishing position).

-There doesn’t seem to be a solid reason for Mercedes to have such a large volume of wins (that we can see in the dataset) - they have a slightly higher speed, they tend to be in the top 5 for any race, and yet there isn’t any clear reason for this.
+There doesn’t seem to be a solid reason for Mercedes to have such a large volume of wins (that we can see in the data set) - they have a slightly higher speed, they tend to be in the top 5 for any race, and yet there isn’t any clear reason for this.
 One possible explanation is that skilled drivers tend to drive Mercedes (whether that is a